Penn Global Research & Engagement Grant Program Apply for a Research Grant

 For Applicants from the Perelman School of Medicine (PSOM):

-EOIs from applicants affiliated with PSOM are required to obtain a Letter of Support (LOS) from the Center of Global Health (CGH).
-The LOS should be requested at least two weeks in advance of the Penn Global Research and Engagement Grant due date.
-Kindly contact Megan Doherty, CGH Director of Operations and Programming, to initiate this process: megand@pennmedicine.upenn.edu.
+Initial applications from applicants affiliated with PSOM are required to obtain a Letter of Support (LOS) from the Center of Global Health (CGH).
+The LOS should be requested at least two weeks in advance of the Penn Global Research Grant application due date.
+Kindly contact Megan Doherty, CGH Director of Operations and Programming, to initiate this process: megand@pennmedicine.upenn.edu

-IN EARLY APRIL, applicants will be notified of our decisions.
-If successful, applicants will be given additional instructions to finalize their award and receive their funding.
-Grantees can expect to receive the first tranche of funding by June, assuming all criteria are met.
+IN EARLY APRIL, applicants invited to submit additional documentation will be notified of final award decisions.
+If successful, applicants will be given additional instructions to finalize their award and receive their funding, with awardee follow-up documentation typically due by the end of May.
+Awardees may expect to receive the first tranche of funding by the beginning of the fiscal year (July), assuming all awardee follow-up criteria are met.

 Apply for a Penn Global Research Grant